cloudinary/product-customization-sample-app/react-mew-sample/README.md

 * Embedding the Upload Widget to upload unsigned uploads using an upload preset.
 * Applying color transformations to images.

-### Configuration Setup
+### Getting Started

-To get started we will first need to update our cloud configuration.
+1. Clone project

-**Upload Preset Setup**
+2. Set up **Upload Preset Setup**:
 Upload presets enable you to centrally define a set of asset upload options instead of specifying them in each upload call.
 We will use our Upload preset for unsigned uploads when using the upload widget.

-1. log into the [Management Console](https://cloudinary.com/console) and select Settings > Upload and then scroll to the Upload presets section.
+    * log into the [Management Console](https://cloudinary.com/console) and select Settings > Upload and then scroll to the Upload presets section.

-2. Create a new upload preset by clicking Add upload preset at the bottom of the upload preset list.
+    * Create a new upload preset by clicking Add upload preset at the bottom of the upload preset list.

-3. Make sure you mark you preset `unsinged`
+    * Make sure you mark you preset `unsinged`

-4. Navigate to config/cloudConfig.js and paste your cloudName and Upload Preset name.
+    * Navigate to config/cloudConfig.js and paste your cloudName and Upload Preset name.

-**Server environment variable Setup**
+3. Set up **Server environment variable**:
 To use our Node SDK we will set up our environment variable.

-1. Copy the Environment variable configuration parameters from [Management Console](https://cloudinary.com/console) Console of your account into .env file of the project or export it (i.e. export CLOUDINARY_URL=xxx).
+    * Copy the Environment variable configuration parameters from [Management Console](https://cloudinary.com/console) Console of your account into .env file of the project or export it (i.e. export CLOUDINARY_URL=xxx).

-### Getting Started

-1. Make sure the setup from above was preformed
-2. Clone project
-3. Run npm install
+4. Run npm install
-4. Run npm start
+5. Run npm start